 Queens of England Timeline List 👸🏼

-Chronological list of all six Queens of England since 1553 AD including the house (family) each English queen belonged to.
-Only 6 of the 40 English monarchs were female because male children succeeded to the English throne ahead of female children (male-preference primogenitur).
+Chronological list of all 6 queens of England since 1553 AD including the house (family) each English queen belonged to.
+Only 6 of the 40 English monarchs were female primarily because male children succeeded to the English throne ahead of female children (male-preference primogenitur).
 The Succession to the Crown Act 2013 ended gender discrimination for children born in the line of succession after 28 October 2011.

-ADDucation Tips: Click column headings with arrows to sort the queens of England.
-Click the + icon to show any hidden columns.
+ADDucation Tips: Click column headings with arrows to sort the famous queens of England [*].
 Reload page for original sort order.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
+Click the ➕ icon to reveal any hidden columns.
 Set your browser to full screen to show as many columns as possible.
-Start typing in the Filter table box to find anything inside the table.
+Start typing in the Filter table box to find queens of England inside the table.

 |Queen Elizabeth I (Good Queen Bess, Gloriana, Bess, The Virgin Queen, The Faerie Queen)||1558 – 1603||07 Sep 1533 – 24 Mar 1603||2nd||Palace of Placentia, Greenwich, London, England.||Henry’s daughter by Anne Boleyn||melancholy, old age or blood poisoning.||England, Wales, Ireland||Elizabeth was the daughter of Henry VIII and Anne Boleyn and was the last queen of just England.
 Elizabeth defeated the Spanish Armada.
 James VI was organized as her successor uniting England and Scotland as the United Kingdom.|